Screw HEADs types, Gauges, & lengths

 Joiners of old and traditionalists, would argue that traditional cut thread wood screws are more malleable and have a degree of flexibility, that make them more resilient to breakages, especially in hardwoods, however those involved with rolling threaded products would argue that that rolled screws are much stronger.

-The historians and manufacturing economists amongst us would argue that the gradual shift away from the cut threading process was influenced by the inefficiencies of cut threading, whereby the old automatic lathes were much less efficient than modern rolling machines both in respect of output and material costs.
+Industrial historians and manufacturing economists amongst us, argue that the gradual shift away from the cut threading process was influenced by the inefficiencies of cut threading, whereby the old automatic lathes were much less efficient than modern rolling machines both in respect of output and material costs.